-|gradle.properties||1 month ago|
+|fastlane/metadata/android/en-US||1 month ago|

 |gradle/wrapper||4 months ago|

 |README.md||5 months ago|

 The firewall doesn't really care about the connections per se rather what's making those connections.
 This is different from the traditional firewalls but in-line with Little Snitch, LuLu, Glasswire and others.

-Currently, per app connection mapping is implemented by capturing
+Currently, per-app connection mapping is implemented by capturing

 tcp connections managed by

-outline-go-tun2socks-layer (written in golang) and asking ConnectivityService for the owner, an API available only on Android 10 or higher.
+firestack (written in golang) and asking ConnectivityService for the owner, an API available only on Android 10 or higher.

 A network monitor is a per-app report-card of sorts on when connections were made, how many were made, and to where.
 Tracking TCP has turned out to be so far straight-forward.
 DNS packets are trickier to track, and so a rough heuristic is used for now, which may not hold good in all cases.

-Almost all of the network related code, including DNS over HTTPS split tunnel, is a very minimal fork of the excellent Jigsaw-Code/outline-go-tun2socks written in golang.
+firestack), including DNS over HTTPS split-tunnel, is a very minimal fork of Jigsaw-Code/outline-go-tun2socks written in golang.
 A majority of work is on the UI with other parts remaining same as on Jigsaw-Code/Intra.
-A split-tunnel traps requests sent to the VPN's DNS endpoint and relays it to a DNS over HTTPS endpoint of the user's choosing and logs the end-to-end latency, time, the request query and its answer.
+A split-tunnel traps requests sent to the VPN's DNS endpoint and relays it to a DNS over HTTPS endpoint of the user's choosing, logging the end-to-end latency, time of request, the dns request query itself and its answer.

 A malware and ad-blocking DNS over HTTPS resolver at

-https://free.bravedns.com/dns-query (deployed to 200+ locations world-wide) is the default DNS endpoint on the app, though the user is free to change that.
-A configurable DNS resolver that lets users add or remove blacklists and whitelists, add rewrites, analyse DNS requests is launching late October, 2020.
-Right now, a free-to-use DNS over HTTPS endpoint with custom blocklists can be setup here: bravedns.com/configure.
+https://basic.rethinkdns.com/1:IAAgAA== (deployed to 200+ locations world-wide via Cloudflare Workers) is the default DNS endpoint on the app, though the user is free to change that.
+A configurable DNS resolver that lets users add or remove denylists and allowlists, add rewrites, analyse DNS requests is launching late 2022.
+Right now, a free-to-use DNS over HTTPS endpoint with custom blocklists can be setup here: rethinkdns.com/configure.

 RethinkDNS is not an anonymity tool: It helps users tackle unabated censorship and surveillance but doesn't lay claim to protecting a user's identity at all times, if ever.